BreadyBred/codewars-rank-fetcher/README.md

 ## Why Use This Script?

-This script offers a practical solution for Codewars users who want to:

-*   Effortlessly track their Codewars ranking progress across various categories.
+This script offers a practical solution for Codewars users who want to effortlessly track their Codewars ranking progress across various categories.
-*   Gain experience with essential Python libraries like `requests`, `json`, and web scraping techniques.
-*   Develop a reusable script for leaderboard data retrieval and storage.

 ## Getting Started